 It is difficult to quantify with certainty the potential financial impact of actions regarding expenditures for environmental matters, particularly remediation, and future capital expenditures for environmental control equipment.
 See Note 18 - Commitments and Contingencies in the Notes to the Consolidated Financial Statements included elsewhere within the Annual Report for further discussion on estimated liabilities arising from such environmental matters.
-Nevertheless, based upon the information currently available, we believe that our ultimate liability arising from such environmental matters should not be material to our business or financial condition.
+Nevertheless, based upon the information currently available, we believe that our ultimate liability arising from such environmental matters do ur business or financial condition.

 Electronic and electrical products that depend on electric current to operate ("EEE") that we sell in Europe are subject to regulation in European Union ("EU") markets under two key EU directives.
 Among our brands, this includes a limited range of products, such as aquarium pumps, heaters, and lighting.
 The first directive is the Restriction of the Use of Hazardous Substances in Electrical and Electronic Equipment ("RoHS") which took effect in EU member states beginning July 1, 2006.
 RoHS prohibits companies from selling EEE products which contain certain specified hazardous materials in EU member states.
 We believe that compliance with RoHS does not have a material effect on our capital expenditures, financial condition, earnings or competitive position.
 The second directive is entitled the Waste of Electrical and Electronic Equipment ("WEEE").
-WEEE makes producers or importers of particular classes of EEE goods financially responsible for specified collection, recycling, treatment and disposal of past and future covered products.
+WeEE markes producers or importers of particular classes of EEE goods financially responsible for specified collection, recycling, treatment and disposal of past and future covered products.
 WEEE assigns levels of responsibility to companies doing business in EU markets based on their relative market share.
 WEEE calls on each EU member state to enact enabling legislation to implement the directive.
 To comply with WEEE requirements, we have partnered with other companies to create a comprehensive collection, treatment, disposal and recycling program as specified within the member countries we conduct business.
-As EU member states pass enabling legislation we currently expect our compliance system to be sufficient to meet such requirements.
-Our current estimated costs associated with compliance with WEEE are not significant based on our current market share.
-However, we continue to evaluate the impact of the WEEE legislation and implementing regulations as EU member states implement guidance and as our market share changes and, as a result, actual costs to our company could differ from our current estimates and may be material to our business, financial condition or result
+As EU member states pass enabling legislation to and current estimated costs associated with compliance with WEEE are not significant based on our current market share.
+However, we continue to evaluate the impact of the WEEE legislation and implementing regulations as EU member states implement guidance and as our market share changes and, as a result, actual costs to our company could differ from our current estimates and may be material to our business, financial condition or results of operations.